Sensitivity to temperature—usually cold but also heat—is a classic symptom that the pulp of the tooth is inflamed and probably needs treatment.

 Click here if your tooth is sensitive to cold.
 Sensitivity to cold is less alarming than sensitivity to heat.
 Some teeth will go through stages of sensitivity in reaction to deep decay.
 At first it is mildly sensitive to cold.
 Then it becomes progressively more sensitive to cold.
 It may become so that the toothache pain is even spontaneous.
-After that, the tooth can become sensitive to heat and cold will actually relieve the pain.

 As bacteria enter the pulp from deep decay, the tooth tries to fight the infection.
 White blood cells accumulate at the site of the infection and the tooth becomes sensitive because the tissue is irritated.
 The problem with fighting this infection inside your tooth is that there is no room for the tissue to swell to make room for the extra white blood cells.
 As the pulp tissue tries to swell, it essentially strangulates itself and begins to die and decompose and produce gases.
 This creates pressure in the tooth and pain.
 At this point, if you apply cold to the tooth, the cold causes the gases to contract, giving you some relief.